unconventional-underdogs/productade/README.md

 | "All About The Context: A Contextual First Step Into Building With LLMs Or AI" | [Link](https://unconventionalunderdogs.blog/2026/03/25/all-about-the-context/) |

 ## Institutional, Industry, and Academic Artifacts
-Specific evidence on "why" there is a need share insights, tips, and best practices on working with AI.
+Specific evidence on "why" there is a need to share insights, tips, and best practices on working with AI.

 | Date | Title | Source |
 |------|-------|--------|